hueyexe/GoPortScanner/README.md

 This is a simple tool that allows you to scan a range of ports on a specified host to see which ones are open.
 It is written in Go, a fast and efficient programming language that is easy to learn (and fun to use).

 ## Prerequisites
 Before you can use the port scanner, you will need to have Go installed on your computer.
-If you don't already have Go installed, you can download it from the Go website.
+If you don't already have it installed, you can download it from the [Go website](https://go.dev/dl/).
 Follow the installation instructions for your operating system.

 ## Usage
 To use the port scanner, follow these steps: